aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 3. Open the file in an image viewer and verify correctness.

-_Tip_: on Ubuntu hosts, the command `eog /tmp/data/frame.jpg` will open a window with the image--it should refresh as the pipeline writes new frames.
+_Tip_: If using a headed Ubuntu host (not Cloud9), the command `eog /tmp/data/frame.jpg` will open a window with the image--it should refresh as the pipeline writes new frames.

 _Troubleshooting_